p0ryae/VolvoComm/README.md

 # VolvoComm
-A Simple but Secure and Real-Time Chat Interface
+A Secure and Real-Time Chat Interface

 ## Features
 - **Real-Time Messaging**: Instant delivery with low latency.